addisoncrump/Vitsy/README.md

  - randdir: x
     - Turn the instruction pointer to a randomly selected left or right.
  - nothing:
-    - Space is a NOP.
+    - Anything undefined is a NOP.
  - quote: " or '
     - Double or single quotes begin to parse code as a string until encountering another quote.